 There are many possible reasons for quitting a job.
 You might be aiming for a higher salary, seeking a better career position, or simply moving to another location.
+Whatever the reason, it’s important that you are aware of your rights as well as your obligations.

 #1 – Understand your employment contract thoroughly.